BjornvanBraak/Solvency-II-Regulatory-Search/data/preprocessed-step-2/solvency-II-files/step-2-solvency II - level 2.pdf.md

 --- Page 14 ---

-L 12/14 EN Official Journal of the European Union 17.1.2015

 (93) Good governance is the basis for effective and sound management of insurance and reinsurance undertakings as well as a key element of the regulatory framework.
 The system of governance of an insurance and reinsurance